leohu97/Dockerized-MNIST-and-Cassandra/README.md

 ```

 ## Submit Prediction
-Using following curl command to submit prediction to Application Docker Container.
+Using following curl command to submit prediction to Application Docker Container.<br/>
 The size of testing image should be exactly 28pix * 28pix.
 ```
-curl -X POST -F image=@[path_to_the_image] 'http://localhost:8000/mnist'
+curl -X POST -F image=@[path_to_the_image] '[url_to_the_service]'

 ```

+## Local Testing
+By attaching to the Application Docker Container, a testing file "1.png" is provide, which could be used by changing [path_to_the_image] to "1.png". <br/>
+The default URL to the service is "http://localhost:5000/mnist". <br/>
+If testing out of the Docker Container, the port should be changed to 8000.
+(Defined in Application Container Preparation)